BlaiseAJohnson/campaign05/README.md

 ## Hints

-* I would suggest utilizing the provide Graph ADT interface as the basis of a weighted and unweighted graph implementation using an Adjacency List based approach.
+* I would suggest utilizing the provide Graph ADT interface as the basis of a isWeighted and unweighted graph implementation using an Adjacency List based approach.
 Though you are more than welcome to use an Adjacency Matrix based approach as well.

 * I would suggest creating a class which processes the input file using a Java NIO operations and `Files.readAllLines()` method to extract a List<String> of all lines in the input file.
 From this I would then parse each line and update the graph.
-Creating either a weighted or unweighted graph as necessary.
+Creating either a isWeighted or unweighted graph as necessary.

 * The nodes of the graph should probably be some sort of NetworkComponent which is capable of storing a Map relating a label to a value (i.e., java.util.Map implementation such as java.util.HashMap).